Robin Blaze

-Robin Blaze (born 1971 in Manchester) is an English countertenor.
+Robin Blaze (born 11 January 1971) is a British countertenor.

 Early life

+He was born in Manchester, England.
 The son of Peter Blaze, a professional golfer, and Christine, Blaze and his brother Mark grew up in Shadwell, near Leeds, and was educated at Leeds Grammar School, Uppingham School, and Magdalen College, Oxford.
 At Uppingham, Blaze was taught by the celebrated countertenor John Whitworth.

 Having made his first solo recordings as a treble with Stephen Lomas, Blaze was both a chorister and an academical clerk at Magdalen College, where he recorded with the Dufay Consort.
 After graduating, he won a scholarship for postgraduate studies at the Royal College of Music, where he continued to study with Michael Chance and Ashley Stafford.
 After completing his education, he took a position as professor of Vocal Studies at the Royal College.
 He has also studied flute, piano, and organ.